Parent & Student Resources

 Anyone who accidentally opted out of their RCS/school automated phone calls can easily opt back in.
 Call 855-502-7867 and select option 2.
 The call MUST be made from the opt-in phone number, which means schools cannot add a phone number for families.
 We don't want you to miss any important messages!

-Beginning with the 2016-17 school year, the students in the long term program at Score follow a "Standard Mode of Dress" or SMOD.
+Students who attend the SCORE Center are required to follow a dress code when attending school.
 Many people refer to this as a "uniform," but it is a uniform way of dressing rather than a true uniform.

 The dress code for all students is as follows:

-No jewelry, including watches.
-No piercings.
-Jewelry may not be worn to school at all.
+No Tights and leggings may be worn at all.

 Morning Check-in Procedures

 All students are searched.
-Shoes are removed and searched.
+Shoes/socks are removed and searched.
 Students should not bring book bags to school.
 All necessary materials are provided by classroom teachers.
 Students should come to school dressed appropriately.
-Students are not to change clothes after they arrive at school in order to be in dress code.
+Students are not to change clothes on the bus or after they arrive at school in order to be in dress code.
 Clothing must be worn right side out.

-Any questions about the procedures and expectations should be addressed during the intake process.
+Any questions about the procedures and expectations should be addressed during the orientation process.

 Frequently Requested Info